perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 SMBIOS model that works best on my Monterey system is MacPro7,1.
 This Mac model requires:

-- AMD RX580 dGPU as main card
+- AMD RX 580 dGPU as main card
 - Intel 630 iGPU disabled in BIOS
 - RestrictEvents.kext to avoid RAM misconfiguration warnings.